fr3fou/methor/README.md

 - [x] Precedence
   - The deeper an operator parser is in the callstack, the higher precedence it has
+- [ ] Intersperse calls with whitespace eating
 - [ ] Floats
 - [ ] Negative numbers
 - [ ] Grouped expressions